seanway28/11.notetakermaker/README.md

 THEN that note appears in the right-hand column
-WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column Mock-Up
+WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+The Mock-Up

-The following images show the web application's appearance and functionality:
+The following images show the web application's appearance and functionality: NOTE: Please use locahost:8080 if application does not automatically go there.

 Existing notes are listed in the left-hand column with empty fields on the right-hand side for the new note’s title and text.

 Note titled “Balance accounts” reads, “Balance account books by end of day Monday,” with other notes listed on the left.

 Getting Started

-The application should have a db.json file on the back end that will be used to store and retrieve notes using the fs module.
+The application is in a n file on the back end that will be used to store and retrieve notes using the fs module.

 The following HTML routes should be created: